qitianwu/SGFormer/Readme.md

 ### Citation

 If you find our codes useful, please cite our work.
-Thank you
+Thank you.

 ```bibtex
       @inproceedings{